johnvenkiah/CI_PP3_John_Venkiah/README.md

 This project was created from a template made by [Code Institute](https://codeinstitute.net/) to recreate the terminal in a regular web browser.

 The tutors Scott and Sean and my mentor Mo Shami at Code Institute, have helped me in times of trouble.
-Many thanks to them.
+Many thanks to them, and of course to the comprehensive course material from Code Institute.